cirisjl/Machine-learning-development-environment-for-single-cell-sequencing-data-analyses/oscb-ui/oscb-react/markdown/Clustering.md

 <img src="http://c240g5-110215.wisc.cloudlab.us:3000/images/evaluator/Clustering.png">
 </div>

-In single-cell analysis, clustering is a critical step to identify distinct cell types or states within a heterogeneous sample.
+In single-cell analysis, Clustering is a critical step to identify distinct cell types or states within a heterogeneous sample.
 The process begins with a gene expression matrix (**step 1**), detailing expression levels for thousands of genes across individual cells.
 To manage this high-dimensional data, dimensionality reduction techniques like PCA, UMAP or t-SNE (**step 2**) are applied, projecting cells into a 2D or 3D space while preserving transcriptional similarities.
-Finally, clustering algorithms (**step 3**) group these projected cells into distinct clusters, where each cluster represents a population of cells with similar gene expression profiles, allowing for the identification and annotation of unique cell types (e.g., T Cells, B Cells, Macrophages, Neurons) from the original sample.
+Finally, Clustering algorithms (**step 3**) group these projected cells into distinct clusters, where each cluster represents a population of cells with similar gene expression profiles, allowing for the identification and annotation of unique cell types (e.g., T Cells, B Cells, Macrophages, Neurons) from the original sample.

 <hr/>

 ## Metrics

-We use cell-type as clustering ground truth, and compare it with the predicted clustering.
+We use cell-type as Clustering ground truth, and compare it with the predicted Clustering.

-* **ARI:** The Adjusted Rand Index [^1] quantifies the congruence between a derived clustering solution and a predefined ground truth (e.g., cell types), factoring in chance agreement.
+* **ARI:** The Adjusted Rand Index [^1] quantifies the congruence between a derived Clustering solution and a predefined ground truth (e.g., cell types), factoring in chance agreement.
 It delivers a score between 0 (random assignment) and 1 (perfect concordance), reflecting both accurate inclusions and exclusions across partitions.

-* **FMI:** The Fowlkes-Mallows Index [^2] assesses the fidelity of a clustering result against a reference classification, e.g., cell type.
-Defined as the geometric mean of precision and recall, it evaluates how effectively a predicted clustering identifies relevant cells (precision) and captures all pertinent instances (recall).
+* **FMI:** The Fowlkes-Mallows Index [^2] assesses the fidelity of a Clustering result against a reference classification, e.g., cell type.
+Defined as the geometric mean of precision and recall, it evaluates how effectively a predicted Clustering identifies relevant cells (precision) and captures all pertinent instances (recall).
 Its values span from 0 to 1.

-* **Silhouette:** The Silhouette Score [^3] provides an intrinsic evaluation of clustering quality, independent of external labels.
+* **Silhouette:** The Silhouette Score [^3] provides an intrinsic evaluation of Clustering quality, independent of external labels.
 It measures the degree of similarity within clusters versus dissimilarity between clusters, with values ranging from -1 (indicating poor cluster separation) to +1 (denoting highly cohesive and distinct clusters).

-* **NMI:** Normalized Mutual Information [^4] gauges the statistical dependence between a predicted clustering and a known categorical variable, normalizing by the average entropy of both distributions.
+* **NMI:** Normalized Mutual Information [^4] gauges the statistical dependence between a predicted Clustering and a known categorical variable, normalizing by the average entropy of both distributions.
 This metric ranges from 0 (statistical independence) to 1 (perfect correlation), indicating the shared information content between the two partitions.

 <hr/>